 Clients in inpatient rehab regularly meet one-on-one with an individual counselor and participate in group therapy.
 Group therapy sessions focus on a variety of issues associated with addiction, such as relationship issues and trauma survival.
-Inpatient treatment at facilities like The Recovery Village provides scientifically supported, holistic therapy options, including yoga and equine therapy.
+Inpatient treatment at facilities like The Recovery Village provides scientifically supported, holistic therapy options, including yoga.

 Partial Hospitalization Program (PHP):